 For her execution of a mother fleeing the war in Two Women (1960), she became the first actor to win an Oscar for a non-English-language performance.
 She’s won five Golden Globes, Cannes’ Best Actress, the Venice Film Festival’s Volpi Cup, a Grammy, the Academy’s lifetime achievement award and was honoured with a star on the Hollywood Walk of Fame.
 The Rolling Stones dedicated a song to her and her recent interview on the BBC’s Desert Island Disks, where she compared pizza to poetry, has landed her Twitter fame.
 If Loren isn’t a star, no one is.

-abruzzo art art exhibitions art exhibitions in italy authentic italy authentic travel ecotourism expat in italy florence food food and wine italian food italian regions italian wine italian wine regions italy italy tourism le marche live abroad live in italy live in italy magazine move to italy piemonte recipes ricetta rome sicily small business Stanley Tucci support local support small tourism travel travel guide travel magazine travel tips travel to italy tuscany vacation in italy venice verona visit italy wine wine industry wine tourism
+abruzzo art art exhibitions in italy christmas in italy expat in italy florence food food and wine Italian American italian food italian regions italian wine italian wine regions italy italy tourism italy travel lazio le marche live abroad live in italy live in italy magazine made in italy move to italy piemonte recipes ricetta rome sicily small business Stanley Tucci support local support small tourism travel travel guide travel magazine travel tips travel to italy tuscany venice verona visit italy wine wine industry wine tourism